-The Board approved a new strategic asset mix for the Fund in 2021-22 that would improve upon its level of diversification and its long term expected return.
-The new asset allocation model will reduce the Plan's exposure to universe bonds and add two new alternative asset classes to the mix, private lending at a five per cent allocation and infrastructure at ten per cent.
+The Board approved a new strategic asset mix for the Fund in 2021-22 that enhanced diversification and provided modest improvements to long term expected returns.
+The new asset allocation model has reduced the Plan's exposure to universe bonds and add two new alternative asset classes to the mix, private lending at a five per cent allocation and infrastructure at ten per cent.
 In addition, emerging market and small cap equity have now become separately identified mandates at five per cent each.
 Previously these were incorporated into the Fund on an opportunistic basis through the Canadian and international equity portfolios.